BoyuanFeng/CS263Project/README.md

 # Performance Comparisons
-We are going to compare the performance of PyPy, IronPython, JIT, and CPython.
+We are going to compare the performance of HotSpot and JikesRVM.
 The comparison will focus on running time, memory usage, and CPU usage.
 First we will collect 10 programs from website (​ http://benchmarksgame.alioth.debian.org​ ) and try to run them on all of four platforms.
 Second step is to summary the running time, memory usage, and CPU usage